-If you’ve ever wondered what it’s like to see the Northern Lights, I had the opportunity to spend 6 days in Alaska on The Old Farmer’s Almanac Northern Lights Tour.
-Here’s my experience—and photos!
+If you’ve ever wondered what it’s like to see the Northern Lights (aka Aurora Borealis), I had the opportunity to spend 6 days in Alaska with famed Almanac Astronomy Editor Bob Berman.
+I will try to bring the experience alive for you—with photos!

-Led by famed Almanac Astronomy Editor Bob Berman, the tour included museum trips, indoor presentations and outdoor stargazing, fine food and lodging, sled dog rides, hot springs soaking, geothermal plant and Alaska pipeline visits, the World Ice Carving Championships, an arctic greenhouse visit, a moose sighting, a personal jaunt to the 2015 GCI Open North American Championship Sled Dog Race (and Parka Parade), and much, much more.
+Let me start out my saying that an Alaskan visit is about more than the Northern Lights: sled dog rides, hot springs soaking, geothermal plant and pipeline visits, the World Ice Carving Championships, an arctic greenhouse visit, a moose sighting, a personal jaunt to the 2015 GCI Open North American Championship Sled Dog Race (and Parka Parade), and much, much more.

 OK, so on St. Paddy’s night, March 17, a luxury coach took us from outside our hotel in Fairbanks, Alaska, to go on our first “viewing.”
 There were 31 of us, from all across the U.S., plus Canada and even Puerto Rico.
 We had everyone from a young lady of 12 to an elderly gentleman whose age “you don’t wanna know.”
 Some people knew a lot about auroras; some knew zero.
 I think it was about 10°F outside, relatively balmy.
 But maybe I’m wrong, because we were all so bundled up that it was hard to tell.
 Everybody was psyched to be with their newfound friends to go on The Great Aurora Adventure.